This road trip is one of two which took us across Morocco, documented in 4 parts. See more in Part 2, Part 3 and Part 4 of the series.

 Ifrane has a prestigious university – Al Akhawayn University (saw the signs) – that teaches in English.
-I found out later that my employer’s local affiliate recruited many of its graduates.
+I found out later that my employer’s local affiliate recruited many of its graduates from this establishment.

-The area enjoys sufficient snow fall during the winter months that it becomes a ski resort – often compared to Switzerland by the locals due to the architecture – chalets with steep roof.
+This area enjoys sufficient snowfall during the winter months that it becomes a ski resort – often compared to Switzerland by the locals due to the architecture – chalets with steep roof.
 It is also popular in the summer for its more temperate climate when compared to that of Fes.

 A satalite view shows how the biome changes from mountains with evergreen forests to rocky mountains with snow and then to desert.